 Estey & Bomberger, LLP specializes in serious injury and wrongful death cases in California.
 We have recovered more than $50 million in settlements and $20 million in verdicts for our clients.

 To get the benefit of our more than 70 years of combined experience practicing personal injury law, call us for a free consultation.
 An experienced broken ankle attorney at Estey & Bomberger, LLP will be happy to evaluate your case and answer your questions at no charge.
-Consultations are available at our office, our your home, hospital or any other convenient location.
+Consultations are available at our office, your home, hospital, or any other convenient location.
 For your convenience, evening and weekend appointments are available.
 If we represent you in your case, we will ensure you receive the money you are entitled to.
 If we cannot recover money for you, you will not be charged.